cedowens/gitleaks-wrapper/README.md

 # gitleaks-wrapper
-Simple wrapper around gitleaks to enumerate publicly facing github repos and then run gitleaks against each in search of exposed secrets/keys.
+Simple wrapper around gitleaks to enumerate publicly facing github repos for teh specified org and then run gitleaks against each in search of exposed secrets/keys.
+This saves some time from having to manually re-run gitleaks against each of an org's repos.

 Steps: